 Scroll pumps have a corkscrew rotation, and the pump faces sit on cams that also spin as the rotary action spins.
 The idea is vacuum can be reached by the molecules being directed along the rotating surfaces and creating a void.
 An issue with this style is scroll pumps have low CFM ratings relative to their size.
 Additionally, they do not reach their ultimate depth nearly as fast as other style pumps.

 Scrolls are typically used in high temperature gas discharge environments, like in semiconductor distillations.
 They are rebuilt almost every few uses.
 We have always felt that this pump is ideal for applications where oil-based pumps cannot be used.
 For these reasons, we don’t like using them.
-When visiting local vacuum shops, scroll pumps are seen in the dead pile more often than any other pump.
+When visiting local vacuum shops, scroll pumps are seen in the dead piles more often than any other pump.

 Rotary Screw Pumps: